Ever tried convincing a stranger to give you their email? Not easy unless you’ve got a squeeze page that does the hard work for you.

 To create an effective squeeze page, use relevant, high-quality images and pay close attention to the page structure — it should be clean, concise, and have high readability.
 Consider the association you want to create with your product and choose a complementary design and color.

-Also, limit the number of form fields visitors need to fill out.
+Limit the number of form fields visitors need to fill out.
 People will only sign up if you ask for as little information as possible.
+Also, no need to use two opt-in forms in your design.
+Just add a form above the fold.

 That said, creating popup and opt-in forms with Sender is easy.
-Sender has user-friendly builders with customized predesigned templates and straightforward designs.
+Sender has user-friendly builders with ready-to-use form templates that you can use on your custom page.

 5. Create a Clear CTA